maryx/flutter_clock/flutter_clock_helper/README.md

 # Flutter Clock Helper

 This package provides scaffolding code for the clock in the Flutter Clock contest.

-Contestants should not edit this code.
+Contestants: Do not edit this code.

 ## Model